nietovaca/nodeCodeChallenge/README.md

 * Axios https://www.npmjs.com/package/axios
     #axios helps with http requests and is used in this application to fetch data from the GitHub API

 Code Challenge Process
 * I started this project utilizing Postman to test routes and to see what data was coming back from the github API.

+* Server: set up basic listening with express to help with manual testing throughout build.

+* IO: input/output module establishes base URL for fetching data from GITHUB API.
+This module is exported and used in handler for handling get requests.